 This program prepares students for transfer, as juniors, into baccalaureate engineering programs, including civil, mechanical, chemical, electrical, aerospace, petroleum, industrial, and nuclear engineering.
-High School Mathematics Courses A and B or the equivalent, and one year of a laboratory science are required.
+Two High School Mathematics Courses or their equivalent, and one year of a laboratory science are required.
 Chemistry and Physics are recommended.
-All courses listed by course name and number plus the two restricted electives, two hours of Physical Education and College Seminar are required for graduation.

 Goals & Outcomes

-- Students will utilize computer hardware to collect/analyze data and problem solve.
+- 2a) Students will access transducers and computer hardware to collect data.

-- Students will maintain lab records hand-written and/or electronically.
+- 3a) Students will maintain lab records hand-written and/or electronically.

-- Students demonstrate techniques for the creation, retrieval and graphic analysis of scientific databases.
+- 3c) Students demonstrate techniques for the creation, retrieval and graphic analysis of scientific databases.

-- Students will demonstrate their ability to function effectively within a group.
+- 4a) Students will demonstrate their ability to function effectively within a group.

-- Students will make oral presentations as required in Engineering Science courses.
+- 6c) Students will make oral presentations as required in Engineering Science courses.